-If you have ever owned a dog, you will know that he will approach new stimuli in an attempt to meet it, smell it, or defend you from it.
-This behavior is often at odds with the discipline of walking obediently beside you while on a leash.
-If you are tired of playing tug-of-war with your pup every time you clip the leash to his collar, it may be time to work on leash training to make the experience more enjoyable for you both.
+If you’ve ever owned a dog, you know that they often approach new sights, sounds, and smells with curiosity or a desire to protect you.
+However, this instinct can conflict with the goal of walking calmly and obediently beside you on a leash.
+If you’re tired of playing tug-of-war with your pup every time you attach the leash to their collar, it might be time to focus on leash training to make walks more enjoyable for both of you.

 Leash Familiarity